gong-yu/singleton/CONTRIBUTING.md

 # How to contribute to Singleton documentation?

-Please download and install Hugo following the instructions on https://gohugo.io/getting-started/quick-start/.

 Follow [Singleton contributing guideline](https://github.com/vmware/singleton/blob/master/CONTRIBUTING.md) to fork and clone Singleton project source code.

 Switch to website branch.